Charles Pictet de Rochemont: Diplomat

 (b) to connect it physically to the canton of Vaud and thus to Switzerland as a whole (Versoix was in France).
 Pictet participated in the first deputation sent in 1814 to request that the Great Powers support Geneva's position.
 He then represented Geneva and Switzerland in several rounds of meetings held in Paris (Treaty of Paris) and Vienna (Congress of Vienna) during 1814 and 1815.
 While the victors were mainly interested in sharing the spoils of war, Pictet de Rochement's political talent and diplomatic skills were aimed precisely at recovering Geneva's independence and joining it to the twenty-one cantons then forming the Swiss Confederation, Valais and Neuchâtel having just entered as full and equal cantons.

 The first confrontation in Paris was not a success since the French negotiator, Talleyrand, refused to let go of any part of the Pays de Gex.
 Later, in October 1814 there was the Congress of Vienna.
 Pictet participated actively in the relevant conclaves and negotiations, not waiting for suitable outcomes to come his way.
 The idea that Geneva should form part of the Swiss Confederation became a reality on 19 May 1815.

 However, Geneva had not yet been able to consolidate its fragmented territory.
 But now, following the change in Geneva's status, Pictet could count on the backing of the Swiss Government and was given full powers to negotiate.
 He soon achieved the territorial success he sought.

-North of the lake, six communes were transferred from the pays de Gex, thus giving Geneva its connection with the canton of Vaud.
+North of the lake, six communes were transferred from the Pays de Gex, thus giving Geneva its connection with the canton of Vaud.
 As had already been decided in Vienna and Paris, by the Treaty of Turin in 1816 on the left bank another twenty-three communes were transferred from Savoy and became part of the canton.
 King Victor Emmanuel I of Sardinia had himself only just recently recovered this territory.
 This extension of the cantonal land became known as the "communes réunies", hence the road of this name in Grand-Lancy.
-It was also stated that the non-Swiss customs posts were to be situated at least one league (approximately five kilometres) from the new Swiss frontier, thus creating the "zone franche" on both sides of the canton.
+It was also stated that the non-Swiss customs posts were to be situated at least one league (approximately five kilometers) from the new Swiss frontier, thus creating the "zone franche" on both sides of the canton.
 Into the bargain, the Great Powers meeting in Paris recognized the "permanent neutrality of Switzerland" and agreed that Swiss neutrality was, indeed, in the common interest of all European countries.
 Pictet himself wrote the text of the declaration of neutrality.